Geofffff/OptimalExecution/README.md

 	- General cleanup
 	- Unittesting?

+Thursday & Friday
+- Writeup
+- Fixes for working with real data

+Saturday
+- Start work on Stock processing unit
+- Start cleanup of distAgent, C51 and QR Agent

 ### Agents
 - The build model function should probably be broken out of the learning agents